check-spelling-sandbox/google-caliban/docs/recipes/flagfile.rst

 ~~~~~~~~~~~~~~~~

 You can supply ``--flagfile some_file`` arguments inside flag files!
 This allows
-you to build up trees of arguments in a fine grained way.
+you to build up trees of arguments in a fine-grained way.
 Imagine some flagfile
 called ``v100_project.flags``\ :

 .. code-block:: text